Battle of Fallen Timbers: Battle

-Meanwhile, Lieutenant Colonel Hamtramck advanced at trail arms and encountered the Wyandots, Lenape, and Canadians.
+Meanwhile, Hamtramck advanced at trail arms and encountered the Wyandots, Lenape, and Canadians.
 A heavy exchange of fire ensued, and the confederate forces attempted to flank the 4th sub-legion.
 Instead, a brigade of Kentucky militia under Brigadier General Robert Todd moved quickly through the swamp and flanked the Canadians.
 The 4th sub-legion pursued with fixed bayonets.
 The confederated forces retreated from their original positions, and were unable to effectively re-form in the rough terrain.

 Wilkinson eventually resumed a cautious advance along the ridge high above the Maumee River.
 On route to Fort Miami, the Native forces had to cross a ravine.
 The Odawa and Potawatomi attempted to regroup here.
 Egushawa was in command, but was wounded when he was shot through the eye.
 Little Otter was severely wounded, and was thrown on the back of a white horse and evacuated so he could not be captured by the Legion.
 Another Odawa chief, Turkey Foot, stood atop a large rock and urged the warriors to make their stand, but he was shot in the chest and died almost instantly.
 According to Alexander McKee, the loss of so many confederate leaders made the Native American losses seem greater than they actually were, and many warriors fled to Fort Miami.

 Beyond the ravine, the landscape was much more open, allowing the Legion to advance more quickly and giving dragoons a frightening advantage over dismounted warriors.
 McKee, Matthew Elliot, and Simon Girty tried to rally the retreating forces one last time, but they were largely ignored.
 The retreat became a disorganized rout, except for the rear guard protection provided by the Canadians and Wyandots.

 The entire battle lasted an hour and ten minutes.
 The Indian warriors fled towards Fort Miami but were surprised to find the gates closed against them.
-Major William Campbell, the British commander of the fort, had closed the gates when the first warriors arrived and the sounds of musket fire came closer.
-He refused to open the gates now and give refuge to the confederate warriors, unwilling to start a war with the United States.
-The remnants of the confederate army continued north and reunited near Swan Creek, where their families were encamped.
-McKee tried to rally them once more, but they refused to fight again, especially after the betrayal of the British at Fort Miami.
+Major William Campbell, the commander of the fort, had closed the gates when the first warriors arrived and the sounds of musket fire came closer.
+He refused to open the gates now and give refuge to the Indian warriors, unwilling to start a war with the United States.
+The remnants of the Indian army continued north and reunited near Swan Creek, where their families were encamped.
+McKee tried to rally them once more, but they refused to fight again, especially after Campbell's refusal to let them into Fort Miami.

 Wayne's army had lost 33 men and had about 100 wounded.
 They reported that they had found 30–40 dead warriors.
-Alexander McKee of the British Indian Department reported that the Indian confederacy lost 19 warriors killed, including Chief Turkey Foot of the Ottawa.
+Alexander McKee, an official of the British Indian Department, reported that the Indian confederacy lost 19 warriors killed, including Chief Turkey Foot of the Ottawa.
 Six white men fighting on the Native American side were also killed, and Chiefs Egushawa and Little Otter of the Ottawa were wounded.